Lay Back at Lake Marble Falls

 Walkway of Lights — During the holidays, Lakeside Park becomes illuminated by 2 million lights on more than 130 sculptures at the annual Walkway of Lights.
 Lake Marble Falls gives a stunning backdrop to the event as the lights reflect off the water.
 The free and family-friendly Walkway of Lights begins in mid-November and runs until New Year’s Day.
 The trail is a leisurely walk with hot chocolate, apple cider, cookies, and popcorn along the way.

-Marble Falls Community Fireworks — The Fourth of July at Lakeside Park is a fun evening with live music, family-friendly activities, food, and, of course, fireworks.
-The Marble Falls Community Fireworks show begins shortly after sunset in tune to patriotic music provided by KBEY 103.9 FM Radio Picayune.
+Marble Falls Fireworks — The Fourth of July at Lakeside Park is a fun evening with live music, family-friendly activities, food, and, of course, fireworks.
+The Marble Falls fireworks show begins shortly after sunset.
 This fantastic display is one of the best fireworks display in the region.

 Lake Marble Falls is predominately stocked with largemouth bass, catfish, and sunfish.
 Anglers can also find crappie and white bass.
 This small, quiet lake is a relaxing place to spend the day fishing.
 Read the tips and tactics for fishing on Lake Marble Falls from the Texas Parks and Wildlife Department.